sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Some flips are a little more complicated.
 Some moves in Deckahedron World instruct you to "add an advantage card" or "flip with advantage".
-Sometimes you will be given the opposite instruction, "add a disadvantage card or "flip with disadvantage".
+Sometimes you will be given the opposite instruction, "add a disadvantage card" or "flip with disadvantage".

 ### Advantage